eclipse-langium/langium-website/content/docs/getting-started.md

 Let's go through this one by one:

 ```
-grammar HelloWorld hidden(WS)
+grammar HelloWorld
 ```

 Before we tell Langium anything about our grammar contents, we first need to give it a name - in this case it's `HelloWorld`.
-The `langium-cli` will pick this up to prefix any generated classes with this name.
-Additionally we define here which terminals we want to hide from our parser.
-This will make more sense once we go to the next step.
+The `langium-cli` will pick this up to prefix any generated services with this name.

 ```
-terminal WS: /\s+/;
+hidden terminal WS: /\s+/;
 terminal ID: /[_a-zA-Z][\w]*/;
 ```

 Here we define our two needed terminals for this grammar: The whitespace `WS` and identifier `ID` terminals.
 Terminals parse a part of our document by matching it against their regular expression.
 The `WS` terminal parses any whitespace characters with the regex `/\s+/`.
 This allows us consume whitespaces in our document.
-As the terminal is referenced by the grammar as a hidden terminal, the parser will parse any whitespace and discard the results.
+As the terminal is declared as `hidden`, the parser will parse any whitespace and discard the results.
 That way, we don't have to care about how many whitespaces a user uses in their document.
 Secondly, we define our `ID` terminal.
-As per its regex, it parses any string that starts with an underscore or letter and continues with any amount of characters that match the `\w` regex token.
+It parses any string that starts with an underscore or letter and continues with any amount of characters that match the `\w` regex token.
 It will match `Alice`, `_alice`, or `_al1c3` but not `4lice` or `#alice`.
 Langium is using the JS regex dialect for terminal definitions.

 ```
-Model: (persons+=Person | greetings+=Greeting)*;
+entry Model: (persons+=Person | greetings+=Greeting)*;
 ```

-The `Model` parser rule is the entry point to our grammar.
-Parsing always starts with the entry rule.
+The `Model` parser rule is the `entry` point to our grammar.
+Parsing always starts with the `entry` rule.
 Here we define a repeating group of alternatives: `persons+=Person | greetings+=Greeting`.
 This will always try to parse either a `Person` or a `Greeting` and add it to the respective list of `persons` or `greetings` in the `Model` object.
 Since the alternative is wrapped in a repeating group `*`, the parser will continue until all input has been consumed.

 ```
 Person: 'person' name=ID;